mgussekloo/laravel-facet-filter/README.md

 # Laravel Facet Filter

-This package provides simple facet filtering in Laravel projects.
+This package provides simple facet filtering (sometimes called Faceted Search or Faceted Navigation) in Laravel projects.
+It helps narrow down query results, based on the attributes of your models.
+I wanted to provide something that is free, relatively easy to setup, and doesn't have any dependencies.

 ### Contributing

 Feel free to contribute to this package, either by creating a pull request or reporting an issue.

 ### Installation